skial/mo/README.md

 > Haitian Creole for Words

-The goal of Mo is to be a syntax highlighter for Haxe, using @Simn [hxparse] library.
+The primary goal of Mo is to be a syntax highlighter for Haxe.

+## What inside...

+Currently the library supports CSS, HTML, Markdown and Haxe.
+There is partial support for Http Headers.

+## Notes

++ Markdown support is not Common Markdown compliant, yet.

 ## Installation